srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     12/27/2019 8:51:32 PM > Sending CONTAINER message: {"temperature":21.811727088543286,"humidity":50.0}
     ```

-1. Leave the **ContainerSimulation** app running for the remaining duration of this lab.
+1. Leave the **ContainerSimulation** app running for the remainder of this lab.

     This will ensure device telemetry from the three devices (Container, Truck, and Airplane) is being sent to Azure IoT Hub.